 With all the recent changes your body has faced, that snug and snappy business suit may not fit the way it used to.
 Don’t find this out ten minutes into your first morning back on the job; make sure your work clothing fits before then.

 Maybe this is a good opportunity for a random shopping spree. 😉

 On this note, be careful about how much clothing you buy immediately after baby.
 Some ladies slim right back down after birth because of breastfeeding and a healthier diet.
 Sometimes that weight sticks around.

-Don’t throw out your wardrobe for plus size clothing only to find that you’re back to a 3 within weeks.
+Don’t throw out your wardrobe for plus size clothing only to find yourself back to your pre-pregnancy size a month or two later.

 Practicing being away from your baby is going to help ease the sting.
 Leave your baby with a trusted family member or friend for an hour or two.
 Later, increase the frequency or duration just a little bit at a time.